-The Board of Education meets on the first and third Monday of every month with a few exceptions in room 140 at the U46 Educational Services Center, 355 E. Chicago St., Elgin.
+With a few exceptions, the Board of Education meets on the first and third Monday of every month in room 140 at the U-46 Educational Services Center, 355 E. Chicago St., Elgin or virtually via Zoom and YouTube.
+All meeting agenda information is shared publicly in advance of the meeting on the District's website.

-Please call 847-888-5000 ext.
-5032 for any further information or log on to the District website, www.u46.org and click on "Our District, " and then "School Board" for more information and a schedule of meetings.
-Board of Education policies can be reviewed on the District website, in the principal's office, and at any public library.
+Please call 847-888-5000, ext.
+5032, for any further information or visit the District website, www.u46.org and click on Our District and then School Board for more information and a schedule of meetings.
+Board of Education policies can be reviewed on the District website, in the principal's office and at any public library.

-Susan Kerr President susankerr@u-46.org
+Sue Kerr President susankerr@u-46.org